-You may have heard a lot about Admissions Consultants, and are wondering if they are necessary.
+Do you need an admissions consultant?
 Here’s the thing: consultants can help you, but you don’t need to hire one to learn their techniques.

 I’ve seen firsthand the transformation made possible by applying a few simple (yet surprising) strategies that top admissions consultants use.

 Most candidates are NOT submitting their strongest application.
 They just don’t know what to do because it's their first time applying.
-Imagine getting the same expert guidance from an admissions expert at a fraction of the cost.
+Imagine getting the same guidance from an admissions expert at a fraction of the cost.

 Wouldn’t it be great to have a clear and concise plan to follow so that it’s not overwhelming and you confidently feel that you are doing it RIGHT?